“People ignore design that ignores people.” – Frank Chimero, Designer

 Though Mobile First Design has not been anything new, the coming time shall make it the normal way of operations.
 Looking at the trends, most searches and operations happen through mobile devices.
 Even Google has come up with ‘mobile-first indexing’ through which it emphasizes the need for a mobile-friendly, responsive design to work across all types of mobile devices.

 For Mobile UI/UX designers, designing a mobile-first application will be of prime importance.
-A design that will work seamlessly across all mobile devices and shall have responsiveness as a primary feature.
+Best app design is the design that will work seamlessly across all mobile devices and shall have responsiveness as a primary feature.
 The need to have responsive designs that are enriched with good features and will function well on mobile interfaces will be much higher.

 Utilization Of 3D Elements Shall Elevate The Concept Of UI/UX Design: